Afaqi Khoja revolts: Conduct of the Qing

-During the time prior to the initiation of a holy war, animosity and hatred between the resident Muslims and the Qing grew as the result of a number of incidents and the conduct of the Qing.

-In the first years after the conquest, local officials appointed by the Qing including ‘Abd Allah, the Hakim Beg of Ush Turfan, used their positions to extort money from the local population.
-Also during this time, the Qing superintendent Sucheng and his son were abducting Muslim women and holding them captive for months during which time the women were gang-raped.
-Such activities so angered the local Muslim population that it was reported that "Ush Muslims had long wanted to sleep on [Sucheng and son's] hides and eat their flesh."

 As a result, in 1765 when Sucheng commandeered 240 men to take official gifts to Peking, the enslaved porters and the townspeople revolted.
 ‘Abd Allah, Sucheng, the garrisoned Qing force and other Qing officials, were slaughtered and the rebels took command of the Qing fortress.
 In response to the revolt, the Qing brought a large force to the city and besieged the rebels in their compound for several months until they surrendered.
 The Qing then cruelly retaliated against the rebels by executing over 2,000 men and exiling some 8,000 women.
 This uprising is known today as the Ush rebellion.

-During this period a problem greater than such an isolated armed rebellion was the general conduct of the Qing occupiers relative to Muslim women.
-Garrisoned Qing forces were not permitted to bring their family members to this faraway frontier.
-As a result, Qing soldiers sought female companionship with Muslim women despite prohibition by statute.
-Although some marriages did occur, illicit sex and prostitution were more common.
-Either women were brought into the fortresses at night or the soldiers spent their nights in the cities.

-In addition, Qing officials used the power of their positions to exploit Muslim women in a manner similar to the kinds of things Sucheng had done in Ush Turfan.
-In 1807, Yu-qing the superintendent of Karashahr was accused of a series of abuses.
-Another Qing official, Bin-jing, was accused of committing a number of crimes during 1818-1820, one of which "dishonored" and caused the death of the daughter of the political advisor and elder of Khoqand.

 Although the details of Bin-jing's crimes were suppressed to prevent further discord, the Muslim population during these times was quite aware and quite angered with the on-going fraternization that occurred between the Qing and Muslim women.